 When citing pieces that appeared in Wild Violet after August 27, 2012, there is no issue number.
 Instead, you can use the publishing date, as you would with a periodical, such as a newspaper.
 That can be found on the article’s header.
 Works that appear prior to August 27, 2012, also include an issue number and date, which can be found by following links from any piece to the Content page for that issue.

-For information on how to cite Wild Violet using the Chicago style, visit The Chicago-Style Citation Quick Guide.
+For information on how to cite Wild Violet using the Chicago style, visit the Ultimate Citation Reference.
 For information on how to use MLA (Modern Language Association) style citation, visit MLA Works Cited: Electronic Sources (Web Publications).
 Please note that, unlike the Chicago reference page, that comes from a secondary source, so for absolute certainty, confirm it with an up-to-date version of the MLA Handbook for Writers of Research Papers.

 Either Chicago style or MLA would be an appropriate format for citing works in a CV (curriculum vitae) or resume, provided you use it consistently.